 We set out to strip away some of our own ideological baggage and see if we couldn't reach green anarchist conclusions by developing our connection with our local landbase.
 The first two KLR zines are a pretty good description of what this project looked like for us, here between the escarpment and Hamilton Bay.
-We found that not only could we reach similar conclusions (industrial civilization is killing the earth) but those conclusions often came along with concrete ways to ally with the health of the land.
+We found that not only could we reach similar conclusions (industrial civilization is killing the earth) but those conThere is nowhere for us to escape to when we realize the lives and worldviews we have been given are crap.